The short version (plain English)

 - Per-user IAM scoping — each user's secrets live at a path like

-projects/go-claw-prod/secrets/user-{your-uuid}-vault-{field}.
-The agent container that runs your tasks has IAM access to only secrets prefixed with your user ID — nothing else. - Per-user container isolation — each user gets their own Cloud Run container instance.
-Credentials never cross user boundaries.
+projects/go-claw-prod/secrets/user-{uuid}-vault-{field}.
+The agent container that runs your tasks has IAM access to only secrets prefixed with your user ID — nothing else. - Per-billing-owner container isolation — solo users get their own Cloud Run container; family and pro plans share one container per payer across their seats.
 The container scales to zero when idle, so most of the time it doesn't even exist.

 - The Postgres database stores only labels and references, never values.
-If our database leaked tomorrow, the leaked data would be: emails, display names, encrypted secret references (which are useless without the corresponding Secret Manager access), and subscription metadata (Netflix renewal dates, etc).
+If our database leaked tomorrow, the leaked data would be: emails, display names, encrypted secret references (useless without the corresponding Secret Manager access), and subscription metadata.
 No passwords.
 No card numbers.
 No government IDs.

 - Audit logging — every secret read is recorded in GCP's audit log and our own